EdwinChang24/website-archive/CONTRIBUTING.md

 ## Notes

 -   Using Visual Studio Code's built-in Git tools may not work properly with the custom Git hooks.
 Please use the command line instead.
--   Running `git commit` will run linting and show a prompt to choose an emoji for the commit message.
-In this prompt, you can select emojis by pressing space and confirming by pressing enter.
-Using an emoji is recommended.
-If you don't want to use the prompt, just press enter to skip it.
+-   When committing changes, it's recommended to use `npm run commit` rather than `git commit`.
+This will show a prompt to format the commit message correctly.